ETA444/dreemcorp/cryptopandemic/README.md

-# CryptoPandemic: Navigating the Chaos & Wonder of Crypto & Web3
+# CryptoPandemic: Navigating the Chaos of Crypto & Web3

 ## Content Architecture Overview